autopticio/catalog/README.md

 }
 ```
 #### prometheus
-Multiple Promethues data sources can be configured in the environment definition.
+Multiple Promethues API compliant data sources can be configured in the environment definition.
 - attributes:
 	- name: The name that will be referenced by the "where" function in a PQL program.
 	- type: Prometheus